jafingerhut/core.btree-vector/doc/intro.md

 # Details to double check later

-TBD: I believe that all of the proofs for the split and concatenate operations should continue to work when the value of B is chosen independently for each node height.
+TBD: I believe that all of the proofs for the split and join operations should continue to work when the value of B is chosen independently for each node height.
 For example, one could change the invariants (I5) and (I6) to be: